NoxPointe/MSC-513-Change-Management/Integrative-Bargaining.md

 	- *Roloff sometimes does this*
 - The people with the most **physical power** decide
 - **Smartest decide**

 #### Lose/Lose: both parties give something up
 - **Compromise**: both parties gain something, but both parties give up something too
 - Rely on **rules**: Determine outcome based on previously set rules…you don’t consider both parties needs nor maximize the outcome.
 - **Side payments** (bribe): something on the side that gives the person a reason to comply.
 Neither side is really accepting this because of the terms of the agreement…they are doing it for outside reasons.
 - Bring in **Third Parties**: (*This is ironic because Filley makes part of his living off of this*).
 You are losing because you have to pay the third party and you are losing control over the outcome

-Win/Win
+#### Win/Win
-(Another one we will talk about later in mediation) Consensus Decision Making: A procedure that leads to integrative decisions Adopt a procedure with no voting and endless discussion Don’t move ahead until everyone agrees that this is the solution NU worked on this model  superficial consensus right before the deadline Quakers in Philadelphia
+- (Another one we will talk about later in mediation)
+- **Consensus Decision Making**: A procedure that leads to integrative decisions
+	- Adopt a procedure with no voting and endless discussion
+	- Don’t move ahead until everyone agrees that this is the solution
+	- NU worked on this model => superficial consensus right before the deadline
+	- Quakers in Philadelphia
-Implied coercion: you keep talking until everyone else gives up.
+	- Implied coercion: you keep talking until everyone else gives up.

-Strategy Approach
+### Strategy Approach
 Pruitt(author) – Logrolling

-General Characteristics of an Integrative agreement Yields high joint benefits
+#### General Characteristics of an Integrative agreement
+- Yields high joint benefits
-Both get what we want, or more than we expected Solution is Non-Obvious
+	- Both get what we want, or more than we expected
+- Solution is Non-Obvious
-Essentially the negotiators did not know the outcome in advance
+	- Essentially the negotiators did not know the outcome in advance

-Specific Types of Integrative agreements
+#### Specific Types of Integrative agreements
-Cost cutting agreement
+**Cost cutting agreement**

-Not tangible, its related to reducing loss of face (image) 2 types
+- Not tangible, its related to reducing loss of face (image)
+- 2 types
-Precedent Setting
+	- Precedent Setting
-If an agreement is reached, I could be setting precedent with them or other people in the future If its set, it reduces my autonomy
+		- If an agreement is reached, I could be setting precedent with them or other people in the future
+		- If its set, it reduces my autonomy
 How to address this concern
 Private
 Pledge secrecy